 7. Supported Businesses Summary a) Total number of regulated contracts awarded to supported businesses during the period 0 b) Total spend with supported businesses during the period covered by the report, including: £27,660 i) spend within the reporting year on regulated contracts £26,950 ii) spend within the reporting year on non-regulated contracts £710 8.
-Spend and Savings Summary a) Total procurement spend for the period covered by the annual procurement report. £10,178,711 b) Total procurement spend with SMEs during the period covered by the annual procurement report. £3,259,369 c) Total procurement spend with Third sector bodies during the period covered by the aimat procurement report. £45,018 d) Percentage of total procurement spend through collaborative contracts.
-47% a) Fercentage of total procurement spend through collaborative contracts.
-47 /0 e) Total targeted cash savings for the period covered by the annual procurement report [- i) targeted cash savings for Cat A contracts - ii) targeted cash savings for Cat B contracts - iii) targeted cash savings for Cat C contracts - f) Total delivered cash savings for the period covered by the annual procurement report i) delivered cash savings for Cat A contracts £420,353 ii) delivered cash savings for Cat B contracts £436,033 iii) delivered cash savings for Cat C contracts £279,133 g) Total non-cash savings value for the period covered by the annual procurement report £301,695 9.
+Spend and Savings Summary a) Total procurement spend for the period covered by the annual procurement report. £10,178,711 b) Total procurement spend with SMEs during the period covered by the annual procurement report. £3,259,369 c) Total procurement spend with Third sector bodies during the period covered by the report. £45,018 d) Percentage of total procurement spend through collaborative contracts.
+47% e) Total targeted cash savings for the period covered by the annual procurement report - i) targeted cash savings for Cat A contracts - ii) targeted cash savings for Cat B contracts - iii) targeted cash savings for Cat C contracts - f) Total delivered cash savings for the period covered by the annual procurement report 6 (20.
+252 i) delivered cash savings for Cat A contracts £420,353 ii) delivered cash savings for Cat B contracts £436,033 iii) delivered cash savings for Cat C contracts £279,133 a) Total non-cash savings value for the period sovered by the appual procurement report £301,695 g) Total non-cash savings value for the period covered by the annual procurement report 1301,073 9.
 Future regulated procurements a) Total number of regulated procurements expected to commence in the next two financial years 47 b) Total estimated value of regulated procurements expected to commence in the next two financial years £12,698,147